hopsoft/turbo_boost-commands/README.md

 ## Why TurboBoost Commands?

 Commands to help you build robust reactive applications with Rails & Hotwire.
-They allow you to declaratively specify server methods that will execute when triggered by users *(think reactive applications)*.
+They allow you to declaratively specify server methods that will execute whenever client side events are triggered by users.

 TurboBoost Commands work with Hotwire's Turbo Frames.
-They also work independent of frames.
+__They also work independent of frames.__
-You choose.

-They let you *sprinkle* ✨ in reactive functionality and skip the ceremony of the typical [REST semantics](https://en.wikipedia.org/wiki/Representational_state_transfer) imposed by Rails conventions and Turbo Frames i.e. boilerplate *(routes, controllers, actions, etc...)*.
+Commands let you *sprinkle* ✨ in reactive functionality and skip the ceremony of the typical [REST semantics](https://en.wikipedia.org/wiki/Representational_state_transfer) imposed by Rails conventions and Turbo Frames i.e. boilerplate *(routes, controllers, actions, etc...)*.